Systems and ML at Firefox: Index

 But which number?
 The honest-looking answer — “147 trackers blocked this week” — is the one we shipped first, and it lies.
 A one-byte tracking pixel counts exactly the same as a 200 KB script, so the count tracks how many ads a site tried to load, not how much the browser actually saved you.
 The number people can feel is cost: bytes that never crossed the wire, seconds your phone didn’t spend on someone else’s tracker.
 Getting an honest version of that in front of 210 million people, with no browsing data ever leaving the device, is the problem.

 And it’s a genuinely hard one, for a structural reason: ETP cancels the request before it goes out, so the response never arrives.
 You can’t measure the cost of something that never happened.
-You have to predict it, and that turns a product question into a research one.
+You have to predict it — and that turns a product question into a research one.
+The three layers below are how we got there: a model that predicts the cost, the multi-process systems layer in the C++ engine that feeds it, and the surface that shows it to users.

 Measuring the cost landscape